AusARG/hifi-assembly-workflow/README.md

 # HiFi *de novo* genome assembly workflow

-HiFi-assembly-workflow is a bioinformatics pipeline that can be used to analyse Pacbio CCS reads for denovo genome assembly using PacBio Circular Consensus Sequencing (CCS)  reads.
+HiFi-assembly-workflow is a bioinformatics pipeline that can be used to analyse Pacbio CCS reads for *de novo* genome assembly using PacBio Circular Consensus Sequencing (CCS)  reads.
 This workflow is implemented in Nextflow and has 3 major sections.

 Please refer to the following documentation for detailed description of each workflow section:

-Pre-assembly quality control (QC)
+- Pre-assembly quality control (QC)
-Assembly
+- Assembly
-Post-assembly QC
+- Post-assembly QC

 ## HiFi assembly workflow flowchart